anthonykasza/hdc_experiments/README.md

   - projecting something onto a bigger surface is often useful
     - think about a screen projector, it makes small images easier to see
 - [zotero HDC/VSA group library](https://www.zotero.org/groups/5100301/hdvsa_literature/library)
+- if we can substitute from one HV to another, making hv1 more similar to hv2...
+  - can we make hv1 more unlike hv2?
+  - instead of copying bits from hv2 into new levels, copy flipped bits from hv2 into hv1